danieltodaDS/Health-Insurance-Cross-Sell/README.md

   - A data overview about this dataset, like the shape, types, columns description, and first order descriptive statistics.
 Useful to understand the data distribuition and which deeper analysis may be undertook

 **Step 02.
 Feature Engineering:**
-  - Firstly, a mental map of hypothesis was drawn and based on it I stated some hypothesis.
+  - Firstly, a mental map was drawn on coggle.it and based on it I stated some hypothesis.
 Given the data constraints, I focused on 10 hypothesis and  derived 5 features to analysis tasks and to give more inputs at feature selection

 **Step 03.
 Data Filtering:**
+  - Simple way to reduce dimensionality of dataset, but no business constraints having influence on this project were considered and no reducing was done

 **Step 04.
 Exploratory Data Analysis:**
+  - Univariate, bivariate and multivariate analysis to answer the hypothesis

 **Step 05.
 Data Preparation:**
+  - Split train & validation dataset, and apply some scaling and encoding techniques

 **Step 06.
 Feature Selection:**
+  - Based on feature importance gave by ExtraTreesClassifier

 **Step 07.
 Machine Learning Modelling:**
+  - Selection, training and cross-validation of 3 machine learning models

 **Step 08.
 Hyperparameter Fine Tunning:**
+  - Choose the best parameters for the model choose

 **Step 09.
 Convert Model Performance to Business Values:**